Solving for multi-class: a survey and synthesis: Nonhierarchical multi-class classification

-Briefly, the algorithm works by solving a reduced version of Equation (\ref{normal_equation}), starting with only one row.
-Rows are added one-by-one with those corresponding to the variables least likely to push the solution out-of-bounds being added first.
-If one or more variables is found to be out-of-bounds, then the solution is adjusted to the nearest point in-bounds between the old solution and the new, out-of-bounds variables are removed, and the process is repeated.
+Both the convexity property and the KKT conditions are used in the \citet{Lawson_Hanson1995} solution.
+Briefly, the algorithm works by solving the normal equation, but with rows eliminated.
+The algorithm has two loops.
+In the first loop, rows are added one-by-one with those corresponding to the variables least likely to push the solution out-of-bounds being added first.
+In the second loop, if one of the variables has gone out-of-bounds, then the solution is adjusted by positioning the ``most out-of-bounds'' variable on its constraint border and interpolating between the old and the new solutions.
+Variables equal to zero are removed and the least squares solution repeated.